Nokia shipped nearly 12.8 mn handsets in Q2

-New Delhi, Aug 22 (IANS) Nokia brand shipped nearly 12.8 million handsets in the second quarter (Q2) of 2021, new data has showed.
+New Delhi: Nokia brand shipped nearly 12.8 million handsets in the second quarter (Q2) of 2021, new data has showed.

 In terms of smartphones, Nokia Mobile did see an improvement in shipments of 36 per cent compared to Q1 2021, driven by the new Nokia 1.4, G and C series devices, according to Counterpoint Research.